The Irritable Vegan

 Peanut butter

-Listed in the Monash app as FODMAP safe at 50g and containing fructose.
-However, U.S versions are listed as FODMAP safe at 32g and containing Fructans and GOS.
+Listed in the Monash app as low FODMAP at 50g and containing fructose.
+However, U.S versions are listed as low FODMAP at 32g and containing Fructans and GOS.
 As I am based in the U.K I class my peanut butter as containing fructose.

 Plant milk